pforderique/fritter-backend/README.md

 **Throws**

 - `400` if users list given but no users specified
+- `400` if name specified but is empty string
 - `403` if the user is not logged in
 - `403` if the user is not the creator of the circle
 - `404` if the circleId is invalid